Co-location Study Convinces Government Agency to Invest in Sensor-Based Monitoring

 Supervising Environmental Analyst, CT DEEP

 Connecticut has some of the worst air quality on the East Coast and is declared “non-attainment” by the EPA for ground-level ozone.
 When emissions of nitrogen oxide (NOx) and volatile organic compounds (VOCs) from cars, industry, and other sources, combine in the hot summer sun they form ozone, a component of smog, which can cause or worsen respiratory illnesses like asthma.

-To understand the full extent of the problem and identify communities at risk requires additional monitoring.
+Understanding the full extent of the problem and identifying communities at risk requires additional monitoring.
 This is a challenge for DEEP since conventional EPA stations are large, few in number, expensive, and cannot easily be located in the microenvironment near sensitive receptors.
 Other methods such as passive samplers are cheaper but cannot provide real-time exposure levels which are critical to determining when air quality is good or bad during the day.

-The Ambient Air Monitoring Group at DEEP considered low cost alternatives to reference analyzers which could supplement the existing air quality network.
+The Ambient Air Monitoring Group at DEEP considered low-cost alternatives to reference analyzers that could supplement the existing air quality network.
 After extensive research, they approached Aeroqual’s local partner, J.J.
 Wilbur Company, to evaluate the AQM 65 Compact Air Monitoring Station which uses advanced sensor-based technology to provide continuous Near Reference data.

 DEEP environmental analysts in the Ambient Air Monitoring Group were impressed with how closely data from the AQM 65 trended with data from the much costlier EPA reference station.
 They also found the Aeroqual software intuitive to use and offered a powerful suite of tools.
-As a result of the positive evaluation Connecticut DEEP has purchased an AQM 65 station for special purpose monitoring and several AQY Micro Air Monitors for deployment during the 2018 summer ozone monitoring campaign.
+As a result of the positive evaluation, Connecticut DEEP has purchased an AQM 65 station for special purpose monitoring for deployment during the 2018 summer ozone monitoring campaign.